zach030/tycho-protocol-sdk/docs/logic/vm-integration/ethereum-solidity.md

 #### Swap

-Simulates swapping tokens on a given pair.
+Simulates swapping tokens on a given pool.

 This function should be state modifying meaning it should actually execute the swap and change the state of the vm accordingly.